Cox rings over nonclosed fields: Over separably closed fields

 \section{Over separably closed fields}

-In this section we introduce a new notion of Cox rings and Cox sheaves of varieties over separably closed fields of arbitrary characteristics.
-We give an axiomatic definition, as well as a construction that leads to prove that Cox rings of a given \emph{type} are all isomorphic.
-Given a variety $\Xc$, our Cox rings of \emph{type} $\identity_{\pic(\Xc)}$ are isomorphic to the $\Pic(\Xc)$-graded total coordinate rings of \cite{MR1995130} and to the $\Cl(X)$-graded Cox rings of \cite{MR2499353, arXiv:1003.4229} in characteristic $0$ if $\Cl(X)$ and $\Pic(X)$ coincide.
-To prepare for Galois descent, we study morphisms and automorphisms of Cox rings and we establish the compatibility with torsors.

 We start by fixing our setting and some notation.
 In this section, we work over a separably closed field $\field$.
 Let $\Xc$ be an integral $\field$-variety.
-We always assume that $\Xc$ has only constant invertible global sections.
-Namely, $\globalX^\times=\field^\times$, where $\globalX$ denotes the ring of global sections $H^0(\Xc,\OO_\Xc)$ of the structure sheaf of $\Xc$.
+We always assume that $\Xc$ has only constant invertible regular functions (i.e., $\globalX^\times=\field^\times$, where $\globalX$ denotes the ring of global sections $H^0(\Xc,\OO_\Xc)$ of the structure sheaf of $\Xc$).

 Let $\CaDiv(\Xc)$ be the group of Cartier divisors of $\Xc$.
 For every divisor $\divisor\in\CaDiv(\Xc)$, we denote by $[\divisor]$ its class in $\Pic(\Xc)$.
 Given a Cartier divisor $\divisor=\{(U_i,f_i)\}_i$, its associated sheaf $\OO_\Xc(\divisor)$ is the invertible sheaf obtained by gluing $f_i^{-1}\OO_{U_i}$.
 This is a subsheaf of the constant sheaf associated with the function field $\FfieldX$ of $\Xc$.
 Therefore, given two Cartier divisors $\divisor_1,\divisor_2$ and sections $\coxsec_i\in H^0(U,\OO_\Xc(\divisor_i))$, $i\in\{1,2\}$, the product $\coxsec_1\coxsec_2\in H^0(U,\OO_\Xc(\divisor_1+\divisor_2))$ is well-defined.
 Given a Cartier divisor $\divisor=\{(U_i,f_i)\}_i$ and an element $f\in \FfieldX^\times$, we denote by $\divi_\divisor(f)$ the Cartier divisor $\{(U_i,ff_i)\}_i$.
 Note that $f \in H^0(\Xc,\OO(\divisor))$ if and only if $\divi_\divisor(f)$ is an effective divisor.
 The support of a Cartier divisor $D=\{(U_i,f_i)\}_i$ is